ralna/GALAHAD/doc/C/rst-dir/expo.rst

 example calls
 -------------

-This is an example of how to use the package to solve a nonlinear least-squares problem; the code is available in $GALAHAD/src/expo/C/expot.c .
+This is an example of how to use the package to solve a nonlinearly constrained optimization problem; the code is available in
+$GALAHAD/src/expo/C/expot.c .
 A variety of supported Hessian and constraint matrix storage formats are shown.

 Notice that C-style indexing is used, and that this is flagged by setting